szabgab/slides/jenkins/jenkins.md

 * Central Jenkins server (master)
 * Jenkins workers (aka. agents)

-* Network access?

 ## Install Jenkins
 {id: jenkins-install}

-Follow the instructions on the [Download Jenkins](https://jenkins.io/download/) page.
+* Follow the instructions on the [Download Jenkins](https://jenkins.io/download/) page.

+* On your desktop: Windows, OSX, Linux
+* In a VirtualBox image
+* On some server in the cloud e.g. [Digital Ocean](https://www.digitalocean.com/?refcode=0d4cc75b3a74)
+* In Docker

 ## Install Jenkins on Ubuntu